auwsmit/vim-active-numbers/README.md

 Optional Commands
 -----------------

-**1. Enable, Disable, or Toggle the plugin entirely:**
+**1. Enable or Disable the plugin entirely:**

+    :ActiveNumbers {no-arguments} = toggle
     :ActiveNumbers on
     :ActiveNumbers off
-    :ActiveNumbers {no-arguments} = toggle

 **2. Ignore the current window:**

     :ActiveNumbersIgnore  = window ignored by ActiveNumbers
     :ActiveNumbersIgnore! = window acknowledged by ActiveNumbers

-Example: `:ActiveNumbersIgnore | set nu nornu` to keep persistent, non-relative line numbers which in that window.
-ActiveNumbers is now ignoring that window.
+Example: `:ActiveNumbersIgnore | setlocal nu nornu` to keep persistent, non-relative line numbers in that window which ActiveNumbers will ignore.

 Another example: `:tabdo windo ActiveNumbersIgnore!` to stop ignoring all windows.

 **3. Change the appearance of active line numbers:**

-:triangular_flag_on_post: *This command is pointless unless you have a really old version of vim.
+:triangular_flag_on_post: *This command is unnecessary unless you have a really old version of vim that lacks the OptionSet feature.
 Just use `:set` rather than this command.* :triangular_flag_on_post:

 :SetActiveNumbers {option(s)}